txrx0101/devopsdao-docs/devopsdao-summary.md

 their NFTs, or any of their token, it is enough to keep the NFTs in their wallets.
 We encourage everyone in the crypto space to “self-custody”.

-In fact devopsdao will be a platform to which the user can plug into to receive services offered by devopsdao; we do not make it mandatory to use devopsdao at all, devopsdao is not restrictive, but inclusive.
+In fact dodao.dev will be a platform to which the user can plug into to receive services offered by dodao.dev; we do not make it mandatory to use dodao.dev at all, dodao.dev is not restrictive, but inclusive.
+More general communication could take place using any tool the teams prefer.
+Specific, relevant information can be stored using the built-in chat function on dodao.dev.

+Yes, it is true, we have built chat in dodao.dev.
+After two users agree to work together, "chat" is enabled and the two users can chat with each other witin the task itself, which gives possibility to store specific and relevant information to be stored into the task, this data could later be used in other processes.

-# Who are the people behind devopsDAO?
+# Who are the people behind dodao.dev?

 First of all we are people who believe in that technology should be used for the good of humanity.
 We are a small group of tech professionals, designers and project managers, who